 Lake Maggiore, 60 km long, 3-5 km wide and up to 372 m deep, is the second largest of the Upper Italian lakes.

 Lake Maggiore boat trip

 Only the northeasternmost corner of Lake Maggiore with the town of Locarno belongs to Switzerland.
 The rest of the lake is in Italian Lombardy.
 There has been passenger navigation on the lake since 1826.
 The Navigazione Lago Maggiore shipping company operates ships on the entire lake.
 The fleet consists of 25 ships.
 Among them are the historic "Piemonte", a historic steamboat built in 1904, and modern speedboats such as the catamaran "Leopardie".

 Be it the event tour on a paddle steamer, round trips or short excursions - every trip across Lake Maggiore is an experience.
 The sister towns of Locarno and Ascona are located on the two bays.
 A charming contrast that always surprises is the light blue of the lake in front of the sugared peaks of Tamaro and Gambarogno is a delightful contrast that never fails to surprise.

 Lake Maggiore offers

-The limited day ticket costs 13.80 CHF.
-With the 24 CHF ticket you can sail the entire Swiss part of the lake.
+With the day ticket you can sail the whole Swiss part of the lake.
 There are several options for visiting the Italian side.
-A car ferry connects the ports of Intra and Laveno every 20 minutes
+A car ferry connects the ports of Intra and Laveno every 20 minutes.

 Navigation on Lake Lugano

 Lake Lugano](https://www.swissactivities.com/en-ch/ticino-region/lugano/lake-lugano/) on the southern edge of the Alps belongs mainly to the Swiss canton of Ticino.
 The lake also has a share in the Italian provinces of Varese and Como.
 Situated at 270 meters above sea level, the lake is up to 288 meters deep and 35 kilometers long.

 A boat trip on Lago di Lugano is definitely worthwhile.
 The transport boats on the lake are operated by the Societa Navigazione de Lago di Lugano.
 The offer of the shipping company with nine ships includes morning, noon and evening trips.